 Additive benefits in regards to body composition, where they both increase lean mass and decrease fat mass when combined with a resistance training regimen.
 No apparent synergism between the two, and the combination may not increase performance any more than the individual components

-The noted suppression of testosterone (induced by creatine, suppressed by beta-alanine back to baseline) is probably not too relevant as the combination still increases lean mass and to a greater degree than Creatine in isolation
+The noted suppression of testosterone (induced by creatine, suppressed by beta-alanine back to baseline) is probably not very relevant, as the combination still increases lean mass and to a greater degree than Creatine in isolation

 Sodium Bicarbonate (Baking Soda) has also been investigated for its ability to improve performance via an H+ buffering mechanism similar to beta-alanine.